Marie Michael Library

 - Franz, N. (2011).
 The unfocused focus group.
 Qualitative Report, 16(5), 1380-1388.

-- Online surveys and questionnaires, University of St. Andrews.
+- Online surveys or questionnaires, University of St. Andrews.

-- Oral History Society, an organisation dedicated to the collection and preservation of oral history.
+- Oral History Society is dedicated to the collection and preservation of oral history.

 - Sample size calculator, by Raosoft.

-- ThesisTools, a website which enables students to create their own online quantitative surveys/questionnaires.
+- ThesisTools enables students to create their own online quantitative surveys/questionnaires.
 The service is free, but the website providers encourage students to share their research findings on the site.

 Multimedia Methods